acbilson/chaos-content/plants/faith/spiritual-formation.md

 +++
 author = "Alex Bilson"
 date = "2020-06-17"
-lastmod = "2021-12-30 08:02:56"
+lastmod = "2021-12-30 09:43:15"
 epistemic = "evergreen"
-tags = ["formation"]
+tags = ["formation","faith",]
 +++
-If you've read my {{< backref src="/plants/faith/your-kingdom-come" >}}, then you have a glimpse into what transformation could look like.
+If you've read my writing about Jesus' prayer, "{{< backref src="/plants/faith/your-kingdom-come" >}}", you have a glimpse into what transformation could look like.
 Jesus' teaching transforms individual lives when put into action.
 When allegiance to his teaching spreads through a community, it produces transformation on a societal scale.

 What tenents should a team who yearns for community transformation follow to witness fruit?
 This is the question I propose, and to which I shall attempt to enumerate an answer.

+{{< notice >}}
-> I derive my definition of transformation from an ancient Greek cognate, μετάνοια; μετά meaning "change" (e.g. metamorphosis) and νοια meaning "(one's own) mind."
+I derive my definition of transformation from an ancient Greek cognate, μετάνοια; μετά meaning "change" (e.g. metamorphosis) and νοια meaning "(one's own) mind."
 This word summarizes how people ought to respond to Jesus' message - by changing the way we think and act.
+{{< /notice >}}

-{{< accordion repent "Matthew 4:17 (GW)" >}}
+{{< accordion name="Matthew 4:17 (GW)" >}}

-<p>From then on, Jesus began to tell people, “Turn to God and change the way you think and act, because the kingdom of heaven is near!”</p>
+From then on, Jesus began to tell people, “Turn to God and change the way you think and act, because the kingdom of heaven is near!”
 {{< /accordion >}}

 ## 1. Jesus is the focal point of all transformation.